MicrosoftDocs/learn/learn-pr/reactors/blockchain-create-ui-decentralized-apps/includes/5-shipping-dapp.md

 You can now compile and migrate the contract.
 Go to the terminal and confirm that Ganache CLI is running.
 If it's not running in a terminal window, enter `ganache-cli`.

 Next, you can use the Blockchain Development Kit to compile the contract.
-Focusing your attention on the project, right-click on the shipping contract and select **Build contracts**.
+Focusing your attention on the project, right-click on the shipping contract and select **Build Contracts**.
 Wait for the build and compilation to successfully finish.

-Then right-click on the shipping contract again and select **Deploy contracts**.
-When the menu option for deploy destination appears, select the **develop** network.
+Then right-click on the shipping contract again and select **Deploy Contracts**.
+When the window for deploy destination appears, select the **develop** network.
 Wait a minute for the migration to complete successfully.

 ## Wire up the front end to the shipping contract